jkalleberg/DV-TrioTrain/README.md

 ![Visual overview of training workflow: TrioTrain begins at an existing checkpoint, then creates labeled, shuffled examples for trio-binned samples before training on a parent and evaluating with the offspring.
 A new model is selected, which is then used as the starting point for the next iteration while simultaneously used to call variants in a set of test genomes.
 The resulting VCF from the new model is then compared against a GATK-derrived pseudo-truth VCF to compare model performance changes across training iterations.](https://github.com/jkalleberg/DV-TrioTrain/blob/0c42346a7dee708657358cdacdba298eaa1bfd7b/docs/img/Workflow_Sm_Horizontal.png?raw=true)

-Currently, TrioTrain supports initializing training using an existing DV.
+Currently, TrioTrain supports initializing training using an existing DV model.
 [An index of compatible models can be found here.](./docs/user-guide/existing_models.md)

 Specifically, TrioTrain builds upon the existing DV model for short-read (Illumina) Whole Genome Sequence (WGS) data and, optionally, adds population-level allele frequency data from published samples.
 During model development, DV-TrioTrain iteratively feeds labeled examples from parent-offspring duos.
 Intuitively, a model trained on both parents should better predict inherited variants in the offspring; therefore, two training rounds are performed for each trio.
 After re-training, any models built with DV-TrioTrain become an alternative checkpoint with DeepVariant's one-step, single-sample variant caller.